 Having so many great learning opportunities these days is a blessing and a curse.
 Our cup runneth over with useful content, but how do we manage it?
 How do we get visibility into what our learners are doing?
 How do we help our learners get the right material at the right time to optimize their learning?

 A modern learning ecosystem often contains a few anchor components that bring it all together:

 Learning Management System.
 The LMS is useful for managing formal learning (e.g., assigning compliance courses, managing classrooms, etc.).
 The LMS is useful for “pushing” training to learners”

 Learning Experience Platform.
 The LXP provides a unified front end to a wide variety of learning assets, no matter where they come from.
-The LXP helps learner “pull” learning from the organization.
+The LXP helps learners “pull” learning from the organization.

 Learning Record Store.
 The LRS sits behind all of these systems collecting data about learning throughout the organization.
 The LRS provides a reporting and analytics layer that allows L&D departments to understand how their organization is learning and whether it is actually effective at changing behaviors or improving performance.